Hip Dip Surgery vs BBL: Which Is Best for Your Goals?

 You don’t move the rocks—you soften the edges with soil and grass so the landscape flows naturally.

-What About Skinny BBL or Low Body Fat Patients?
+What About a Skinny BBL for Low Body Fat Patients?

 Patients with low body fat can still be candidates, but expectations must be adjusted.